Elimination as Vector Reduction

 If we interpret linear systems as sets of vectors, then elimination corresponds to vector reduction.

-This post is a chapter in the book Justin Math: Linear Algebra.
+This post is part of the book Justin Math: Linear Algebra.
 Suggested citation: Skycak, J. (2019).
 Elimination as Vector Reduction.
-Justin Math: Linear Algebra. https://justinmath.com/elimination-as-vector-reduction/
+In Justin Math: Linear Algebra. https://justinmath.com/elimination-as-vector-reduction/

 Recall that systems of linear equations can be solved through elimination, multiplying equations by constants and adding equations to each other to cancel variables.